janickr/kaspersmicrobit/README.md

  - Examples that show kaspersmicrobit in combination with tkinter

-The same examples can also be found in the [examples](https://github.com/janickr/kaspersmicrobit/tree/main/examples) directory.
+The source code of all examples from the documentation can be found in the [examples](https://github.com/janickr/kaspersmicrobit/tree/main/examples) directory.

 ## Troubleshooting